 When an airline cancels your flight, it is perfectly reasonable to expect a refund for that flight.
 But there were multiple complications with Sanborn’s ticket, which ultimately prevented her from receiving reimbursement for that return segment.

 First, she purchased her granddaughter’s ticket through Travelocity.
 In doing so, she immediately added a layer of difficulty to any issues that were encountered with the reservation.
 Booking directly with the airlines will always make any problems you may encounter with your ticket easier to rectify.

 Next, she purchased an itinerary that Travelocity created by combining two one-way tickets on two different airlines.

 The way Travelocity confirmed Sanborn’s reservation could give an infrequent traveler the impression of having purchased a single, contiguous ticket — if one part were to be canceled by the airline, the entire ticket could be refunded.

-If this ticket were purchased as a round-trip flight on the same airline, Sanborn would have qualified for a full refund of the cost of the ticket.
+If Sanborn had purchased this ticket as a round-trip flight on the same airline, she would have qualified for a full refund of the cost of the ticket.
 Because she didn’t, she only received a refund of the canceled Delta ticket.
 She was then stuck with the nonrefundable return flight, which had a hefty cancellation fee.

 The cancellation fee essentially made that one-way ticket worthless, and Sanborn lost several hundred dollars.

-In the end, our advocates couldn’t help Sanborn recoup her losses because of the way she purchased this ticket through Travelocity.
+In the end, we couldn’t help Sanborn recoup her losses.
+The way she purchased this ticket through Travelocity made it impossible.

-There are savings that can be had by booking two one-way tickets, but before doing so, you should weigh the cost and benefits against the potential loss that could result.
-Because it is a gamble that you may not win.
+You may find savings by booking two one-way tickets.
+However, before doing so, you should weigh the cost and benefits against the potential loss that could result.
+Because it’s a gamble that you may not win.